Merkie/brd-plugin-linkedin/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
+## Legal Disclaimer

-_Note: This project is not affiliated with LinkedIn LLC or Bright Data LLC._
+This project is an unofficial, community-made plugin and is not affiliated with, endorsed by, or in any way officially connected with LinkedIn, BrightData, or any of their subsidiaries or affiliates.
+The names LinkedIn and BrightData as well as related names, marks, emblems, and images are registered trademarks of their respective owners.